Sigmmma/c20/src/content/h3/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-additional-info/readme.md

 Now we can export these assets to an ASS file.
 The ass file we create from the meshes we created must go in a different subdirectory from the assets created in the `Visuals` section.
 The `structure-design` command will also be used instead of the standard `structure` command to compile our ASS file.

+Once the ASS file is compiled, the water_physics00 can be referenced in the map's `sky_atm_parameters` tag under the `Underwater Settings` block to change the `Murkiness` and `Fog Color`.
+This is the color the player sees beneath the surface of the water.
+Additionally, the `sky_atm_parameters` tag is referenced in the `scenario` tag under the `Screen Effect References` block in the `atmospheric` slot.

 # Design surfaces
 Design surfaces are special surfaces that can be used to keep players in a set play space.
 These barriers do not affect AI and do not need to follow the sealed world rules.
 They can also be enabled or disabled with the script function `soft_ceiling_enable`.